April 5, 2019

 SECURITY ISSUES AND TRAVELING WITH ELECTRONIC DEVICES

 Prior to taking university-owned electronic devices out of the country, community members should familiarize themselves with international laws and university policies and procedures regarding such electronic devices and taking them out of the country; storing sensitive, proprietary or privileged university data on personal devices; and safe computing practices for international and domestic travel.
 Before taking university-owned devices or sensitive, proprietary, or privileged university data out of the country, consult with your department leadership and IT team to develop an effective data security plan.
 Also, you must make sure to comply with the laws of the country to which you will be traveling, which may be quite restrictive toward or prohibitive of data security mechanisms such as encryption.
-Resource information is available under the pre- departure planning section of the Global Michigan website.
+Resource information is available under the safety and security section of the Global Michigan website and on the ITS travel safely website.

 CBP officers have significant discretion to determine the appropriate level of inspection that is required of travelers.
 In addition, CBP utilizes a random selection process for identifying travelers for additional inspection.
 As a general rule, the university encourages travelers to comply with lawful requests of law enforcement officers at ports of entry who have the authority to search all bags, merchandise, and devices; inspect travel documents; and to inquire about your citizenship and travel itinerary.
 This authority at the border currently includes the right to inspect electronic devices such as cell phones, laptops, tablets, etc. Non-compliance with law enforcement requests at a port of entry could impact your ability to retain your electronic device or to enter the U.S. depending on if you are a U.S. citizen, lawful permanent resident, or visa holder.
 Lawful permanent residents and visa holders could be denied entry.